Perfectoid fields in the language of rings: Perfectoid fields in the language of rings

 \begin{remark} The class of fields

 is $\Lring$-elementary: by definition it is closed under elementary equivalence.
 As admitting a nontrivial tame henselian valuation with divisible value group and residue characteristic $p>0$ is $\Lval$-axiomatizable, $\mathcal{C}_p^\mathrm{ring}$ is also closed under ultraproducts.
+Thus, $\mathcal{C}_p^\mathrm{ring}$ is indeed an $\Lring$-elementary class (cf.~Fact \ref{fact}).
 By Proposition \ref{prop:tame}, $\mathcal{C}_p^\mathrm{ring}$ is indeed the $\Lring$-elementary class generated by all perfectoid fields of residue characteristic $p>0$. \end{remark}

-As a straightforward consequence of Proposition \ref{prop:tame}, we obtain: \begin{cor} Any ultraproduct of perfectoid fields of fixed residue characteristic $p>0$ is $\Lring$-elementarily equivalent to a perfectoid field. \end{cor} Whether this generalizes to $\Lval$ remains open: \begin{Q} Is any ultraproduct of perfectoid fields of fixed residue characteristic $p>0$ already $\Lval$-elementarily equivalent to a perfectoid field $(K,v)$? \end{Q}
+As a straightforward consequence of Proposition \ref{prop:tame}, we obtain: \begin{cor} Any ultraproduct of fields admitting non-trivial perfectoid valuations of fixed residue characteristic $p>0$ is $\Lring$-elementarily equivalent to a perfectoid field. \end{cor} Whether this generalizes to $\Lval$ remains open: \begin{Q} Is any ultraproduct of perfectoid valued fields of fixed residue characteristic $p>0$ already $\Lval$-elementarily equivalent to a perfectoid field $(K,v)$? \end{Q}

 We now show that for fields of characteristic $0$, the $\Lring$-reduct of the class $\mathcal{C}_p^\mathrm{val}$ is $\Lring$-elementary and is the indeed the $\Lring$-elementary class generated by all perfectoid fields of mixed characteristic $(0,p)$.
 We begin with the following well-known observations: